Its-AfraL/MySiv/README.md

 This OSINT Tool was created in Python3, so make **sure you have python installed on your computer**

     `https://www.python.org/downloads/`

+MySiv also work using Google Chrome Software, so make **sure you have an updated version of Google Chrome installed on your computer**

 The python modules required are :
 ```python